zstephens/telogator/README.md

 # Telogator
 A method for measuring chromosome-specific TL from long reads.

+If this software has been useful for your work, please cite us at:

+Stephens, Zachary, et al. "Telogator: a method for reporting chromosome-specific telomere lengths from long reads." *Bioinformatics* 38.7 (2022): 1788-1793. https://doi.org/10.1093/bioinformatics/btac005

 ## (1) making T2T + alt subtel reference:

 Obtain t2t reference sequence from https://github.com/marbl/CHM13 (`chm13v2.0.fa`)